I’m writing this while sitting in a hotel room during a road trip, so staying fit while traveling has been on the front of my mind.

 If you’re visiting an area that’s runable, ask the concierge for some popular running routes from the hotel.
 You can also check online for trails or running routes.
 If that’s not possible, at least you’ve got the hotel gym.
 Even with limited equipment and space, you can get in a good workout.

 Hotel gyms usually have a treadmill, dumbbells, and a few other various exercise equipment.
 Even if it’s a small space, you can get in a decent workout with running and strength training.
-A strength session can be done every other day, while on the other days you can run or do other cardio.

 Don’t forget these tips on treadmill running.

 Packing for Exercise